mansi-3006/Data-Visualization/README.md

 ## Dataset ##
 [Dataset](https://www.kaggle.com/datasets/kritikseth/us-airbnb-open-data)

+### Context ###
+Since its inception in 2008, Airbnb has disrupted the traditional hospitality industry as more travellers decide to use Airbnb as their primary means of accommodation.
+Airbnb offers travellers a more unique and personalized way of accommodation and experience.

+### Inspiration ###
+1. What regional gap exists in listing prices?
+What US communities are highly rated by tourists?
+2. Are there any correlations between rental prices and demand?
+3. Can the free-text section of the reviews be used to determine any common patterns?
+What aspects of renting are people’s favorites, and what aspects do they detest?What aspects of renting are people’s favorites, and what aspects do they detest?
+4. What different sorts of housing markets are there in the United States?
+Do they differ based on the location?

 ## Streamlit Dashboard ##

  * This app uses [Streamlit](https://streamlit.io/) and the [U.S Airbnb Dataset](https://www.kaggle.com/datasets/kritikseth/us-airbnb-open-data) dataset.<br />